Pyranid Logo

 @Override

-public Boolean appliesTo(@Nonnull TargetType targetType) {
+public Boolean appliesTo(@NonNull TargetType targetType) {

 // For Parameters::mapOf(Class<K>, Class<V>, Map<K,V>), you'd say: